-On her eponymous debut album SAWAYAMA comes deftly woven threads of culture, family, and identity.
+On her eponymous debut album Rina Sawayama combines deftly-woven threads of culture, family, and identity.
 Its heart lies in dualities; it’s about being home and being away from home, the then and now, and most importantly, finding understanding.

 Opening with the musical elation of “Dynasty”, there’s something insurmountably theatrical and polished about it, be it the ‘80s hair-metal guitars, or the choir inspired backup vocals.
-But it's all rather apt, as SAWAYAMA’s heart lies in the personal experiences of its brainchild, with the unapologetically in-your-face “STFU” being directly influenced by the ignorance Rina has faced in Britain due to her Japanese heritage.
+But it's all rather apt, as SAWAYAMA’s heart lies in the personal experiences of its brainchild, with the unapologetically in-your-face “STFU” being directly influenced by the ignorance its creator has faced in Britain due to her heritage.

 Even the return of hair-metal stadium rock on “Who’s Gonna Save U Now?” finds its opposite in “Tokyo Love Hotel”, a futuristic night-time pop treat, carried with computerised sound effects and Sawayama's powerful voice.
 “Chosen Family” is where the familial subject matter comes most direct, before pulling the album to a close on “Snakeskin”, the most classically experimental track of the album, frantically turning sonic corners until it leaves you wanting more.